AbsaOSS/hyperdrive/README.md

 - `KafkaStreamWriter` - writes to a Kafka topic.
 - `DeltaCDCToSnapshotWriter` - writes the DataFrame in Delta format.
 It expects CDC events and performs merge logic and creates the latest snapshot table.
 - `DeltaCDCToSCD2Writer` - writes the DataFrame in Delta format.
 It expects CDC events and performs merge logic and creates SCD2 table.
+- `HudiCDCToSCD2Writer` - writes the DataFrame in Hudi format.
+It expects CDC events and performs merge logic and creates SCD2 table.

 ### Custom components
 Custom components can be implemented using the [Component Archetype](component-archetype) following the API defined in the package `za.co.absa.hyperdrive.ingestor.api`